toptensoftware/codeonly/readme.md

     static template = {
         type: 'div',
-        class: c => c.divClass,
+        class: c => c.divClass,     // call the component instance
     }
 }
 ```

-To update a component when any of it's dynamic properties have changed, call either
+To update a component when any of its dynamic properties have changed,
+call either:

 * `update()` to update the DOM immediately, or
 * `invalidate()` to update the DOM on the next animation frame.